Geoparque Mundial UNESCO

 LOCATION AND ACCESS

-The cave is located on the road from Castañar de Ibor to the campsite, near the Interpretation Centre of the Castañar Cave .
+The cave is located on the road from Castañar de Ibor to the campsite and passes by the Castañar Cave Interpretation Centre.
+To access the cave, take a path that leaves the road, very close to the Interpretation Centre.

-The cave is an extremely fragile environment.
-For that reason it can only be accessed under a strict regime of visits.
-To access inside the cave (guided tour) it is necessary to apply for according to the procedure established by the Directorate General of Environment.
-See below:
+The Castañar Cave, declared a Natural Monument of Extremadura, is an extremely fragile environment and can only be visited under a strict visiting regime.
+To access the guided visit to the interior of the cave it is necessary to register on a list according to the procedure established by the General Directorate of the Environment.
+The visiting period is from May 1st to September 30th.

 The views set period of May 1 to September 30, 2015.